Income Computation and Disclosure Standards (ICDS)

 - The Income Tax Act allows the Assessing Officer to conduct an assessment in accordance with Section 144 on the event of a failure to compute income according to ICDS.

 - Form 3CD has been revised for making mandatory disclosures in compliance with ICDS.

 Income Computation and Disclosure Standards

-A copy of the ICDS – Income Computation and Disclosure Standards is reproduced below for reference:Income Computation and Disclosure Standards
+The official compendium of the ICDS (Income Computation and Disclosure Standards) is reproduced below for reference:Income Computation and Disclosure Standards

 - Revenue from providing services is recognized in accordance with the principles laid down in ICDS 3 on Construction Contract.
 “Completed contract method” is not recognized.